Welcome to Norrbotten's museum

 When Norrland's lakes and waterways were to be expanded to extract hydropower, several of these were lined with rich ancient and cultural historical remains.
 But expansion and regulation have since destroyed or damaged many such cultural heritage sites, along with climate change in recent decades.
 This project examines the extent of these consequences.

-Another part of the project is to investigate how expansions have affected the people who live and work there.
-The introduction of hydroelectric power fundamentally transformed people's relationship with the rivers.
-Both industries (reindeer herding, fishing, cattle breeding, etc.) as well as infrastructures and cultural heritage (routes, significant places, etc.) that have long characterized people's interaction with the rivers were affected or disappeared.
+Another part of the project is to investigate how developments have affected people who live and work there.
+The arrival of hydropower fundamentally transformed people's relationship with the rivers.
+Both industries (reindeer herding, fishing, livestock farming, etc.) and infrastructure and cultural heritage (routes, significant places, etc.) that had long characterized people's interactions with the rivers were affected or disappeared.

 The owner of the research project is Luleå University of Technology.
 Participating parties are the Norrbotten Museum, the Västerbotten Museum, Umeå University and the National Antiquities Authority.

-The red oak grave in Liggá is one of the oldest prehistoric graves in Norrbotten.
-The hydropower expansion has meant that the grave is about to erode into the Stora Lule river.
+The red-brown grave in Liggá is one of the oldest prehistoric graves in Norrbotten.
+Hydropower expansion has caused the grave to erode into the Stora Lule River.

 The red oak graves in Ligga were discovered in connection with the National Antiquities Agency's antiquities inventory in the area in 1994.
 From 2022, the Norrbotten Museum will carry out an archaeological rescue survey to secure the scientific information from the site before it is too late.